rgadesis/from-webapp-to-progressive/README.md

 #Previously
-In the previous step we basically installed and set up our development environment.
+In the previous step we installed and set up our development environment.

 #Creating and serving our application
 We will now create our application.